-We let Women’s March Global Chapter Ambassadors decide exactly how they want to manage their money, since rules and practices vary by country and region.
+Women’s March Global Chapter Ambassadors decide exactly how they want to manage their money, since rules and practices vary by country and region.
 Please note that your Chapter and its Events cannot make money.
 While you can raise money to offset operational costs, all excess funds raised should go back to support future Events.
 Make sure you find out what policies exist for money management in your region.

 Chapters may anticipate the annual cost of operations, create a budget, and raise funds from local sponsors and individuals to cover costs.
-Fundraising must not exceed 10% more than the annual budget.

-The Chapter Ambassador and Leadership Team should collaborate and communicate fundraising plans with any other Women’s March Chapters in their city.
+The Chapter Ambassador and Leadership Team should collaborate and communicate fundraising plans with any other Women’s March Global Chapters in their city.
 Chapter Ambassadors and Leadership Teams in each city should work on a joint strategy to approach partners and sponsors.

 Your sponsors may not drive the agenda of your Chapter, its activities, or its content.

 Use these best practices as a guide when fundraising and seeking sponsorship:

 - Where possible, find local partners/sponsors, not global companies, to support your Chapter activities.
 If a global sponsor is willing to sponsor your Chapter or Event, please email [email protected].

 - Identify partners and sponsors who will support your Chapter with in-kind investment or participation.